sea-bass/pyrobosim/docs/source/usage/path_planners.rst

 Adding New Planners
 -------------------

-The path planners in pyrobosim are designed to be extensible, so that you can add your own implementation for an existing planner type or even add a new planner type.
+The path planners in ``pyrobosim`` are designed to be extensible, so that you can add your own implementation for an existing planner type, or even a new planner type.

 For example, to add a new planner type called ``NewPlanner``: